 Two years ago, hundreds of communities through of the upper Mid West were inundated when swollen rivers and streams overflowed their banks.

-Two years ago, hundreds of communities through of the upper Mid West were inundated when swollen rivers and streams overflowed their banks.
+Background: Two years ago, hundreds of communities through of the upper Mid West were inundated when swollen rivers and streams overflowed their banks.
 The National Weather service has warned that unless there is an unusual dry spell near record floods could occur this spring in parts of Minn.
 NE Iowa, Wis. and NW Illinois.
 Many communities are now working to shore up more than 200 miles of dikes, that helped prevent millions of dollars in damage in 1969.